skarapost/SySoft/README.md

 1) Create a new field.
 2) Delete a field.
 3) Rename a field.
-4) Extraction in QR code the summary of a record.
+4) Extraction of a record to QR code.
 5) Update a record.
 6) Delete a record.
 7) Create a record.